adgellida/chocolateyautomaticpackages/ReadMe.md

   If not a message is showed to contact to mantainer to update it.
 * Integrate packages on chocolatey-coreteampackages.
 * Do a choco policy to do all the packages the same way.
 Each type, each form, not substantial differences like now.

-Advices

-* 18/1/14 - Moved all the images to "images" folder.
-* 21/09/14 - Updated checks on ketarin.
-* 23/08/14 - There're a lot of manual packages, for testing causes or for impossibility to do it auto.
-* 24/05/14 - Go to "1.SCRIPTS" folder and execute what you want.
-Packages are on "MULTIINSTALL.ps1" and on "MULTIINSTALL_2.ps1" there are extra packages.
-* 04/01/14 - Updated daily (only auto packages) or asap.
-* 06/12/13 - All versions works on windows vista, 7, 8, 8.1 etc. On xp wasn't tested 100% but works very very often.
-There're packages that don't do all the instructions (remove innecesary shortcuts), but the program is fully functional afterwards.

 Causes of errors: